Frugal Living: 5 myths that need to be debunked.

 This example might not work for you but I hope you get the point.

-Frugal does not always mean cheap, conscious would be a better word to describe a frugal person.
+Frugal does not always mean cheap, conscious would be a better word to describe such a person.

 MYTH 2: BEING FRUGAL IS A RESULT OF CIRCUMSTANCE

-However, there are millions who decide to be frugal because they simply want to be.
+However, millions decide to be frugal because they simply want to be.
 These kinds of people do a great job of managing their finances.

 Being frugal is not always as a result of circumstances.
 It can be a choice.